How 7 Travel Photographers Get Their Perfect Shot 2

 • Home base: Los Angeles

 Favorite digicam: For me, my favorite camera depends on the situation.
-My cross-to is the Sony A7 II full-frame, but it tends to be a little heavy with the lenses and the whole thing.
-So for something lighter, I select bodies by way of Fuji or Olympus.
+My cross-to is the Sony A7 II full-frame, but the lenses and the whole thing tend to be a little heavy.
+So, for something lighter, I select bodies likeFuji or Olympus.
 Those had been loaned to me via brands; Sony is the only one I offered myself.
-Favorite photograph-modifying apps: Definitely after I’m traveling and want to share pictures as I’m taking them, I love Adobe Lightroom.
-There are a computing device and cellular version, so I can surely sync what I’m doing on my desktop in Lightroom to edit on my iPhone or iPad — it’s sincerely turning into my go-to.
+Favorite photograph-modifying apps: after I’m traveling and want to share pictures as I’m taking them, I love Adobe Lightroom.
+There are computing devices and cellular versions, so I can surely sync what I’m doing on my desktop in Lightroom to edit on my iPhone or iPad– it’s sincerely turning into my go-to.
 Of course, the VSCO app is right, too.

 Bartlett